SamanthaSolomon/U3-bird-routes/README.md

 ## 🚀 Your homework submission should include:

-- A pull request created on _this repo_ (after you fork).
+- A pull request created on _this repo_ (after you fork). - IF YOU DO NOT PUT IN A PULL REQUEST YOUR HW WILL BE MARKED MISSING!

-## This homework is due 🚨 11PM ON MONDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON TUESDAY NIGHT 🚨